benmc17/Labrador/README.md

 ## Design

-The MPAP parser function has been written as a library function that returns a Promise, to used within a Node application.
+The MPAN reader function has been written as a library function that returns a Promise, to used within a Node application.
 The function has been written using TDD and enforcing single responsibility.

 The two main steps are to parse the pdf and then to find the MPAN:
 - pdf-parser.js - Parses the PDF